-Clean out the holes in the coupler eyes with a 1.5 mm drill and glue in the 1.5mm diameter coupling pins.
+Clean out the holes in the coupler eyes with a 2 mm drill and glue in the 2mm diameter coupling pins.
 Push the pins into their holes in the buffer beam.
+The magnets should "grab" the steel pins a little so that they don't fall out of the holes too easily.